DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ## Post Processing

-After the script is finished running through OpenSees, there are multiple post-processing scripts that can be used to analyize the simulation and compare it to the experimental numbers.
+After the script is finished running through OpenSees, there are multiple post-processing scripts that can be used to analyze the simulation and compare it to the experimental numbers.

-### Load-Displacment Graph
+### Load-Displacement Graph

 The Load-Displacement script compares the experimental cyclic load history to the simulated cyclic load output.
+The x axis is defined as drift % which is calculated as displacement (inches) divided by the height of the wall.
+The y axis is defined as shear ratio and calculated as force (kips) divided by cross sectional area and the square root of the concrete compressive strength.
 This Script can be found here: [Load Displacement Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/LoadDisplacement.ipynb)

 ![SchematicView](img/disp.JPG)

 ### Cross Sectional Analysis of Concrete and Steel

-The cross sectional script shows stress and strain output across the cross section of the first level for the concrete and steel at various points on the displacement history.
+The cross sectional script shows stress and strain output across the cross section of the first level for the concrete and steel at various points corresponding with the positive displacement peaks.
 This script can be found here: [Cross Section Analysis Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/CrossSectionAnalysis.ipynb)

 ![SchematicView](img/cs1.JPG)

 ![SchematicView](img/cs1.JPG)

 ### Stress and Strain Profile Movies

 The Stress/Strain profile movie script utilizes plotly to create an interactive animation of stresses and strains on the wall throughout the load history.
 The stress animations are vertical stress, shear stress, and maximum and minimum principal stress.
 The strain animations are vertical strain, shear strain, and maximum and minimum principal strain.
 This script can be found here: [Stress/Strain Movie Profiles Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/Movies.ipynb)

 ![SchematicView](img/movies.JPG)

 ### Crack Angle of Quadrature Points

 The crack angle script will show at what angle each quadrature point cracks.
+When the concrete reaches its fracture strength in the direction of the maximum principal stress, it is assumed that it cracked and the orientation at that point is then calculated shown on the graph.
+The blue lines indicates the crack angle was below the local x axis of the element and the red line means the crack angle was above the local x axis of the element.
 This script can be found here: [Cracked Points Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/cracked%20model.ipynb)

 ![SchematicView](img/cracked.JPG)